top of page

 The Stafford Farm estates

-were operated by George Stafford, (brother to farm-owner Montgomery Stafford).
-Montgomery Stafford owned a series of farms in the surrounding areas in what we now know as the Glendale section of Voorhees Twp, NJ.
-The house that presently stands at 315 Maple Avenue, (The Whitman Stafford Farmhouse), is what remains of the farm estate structures within modern town boundaries.
-It was believed to be built around 1784, and was the home of tenant farmers. â€‹
+were operated by George Stafford, the brother of farm owner Montgomery Stafford.
+Montgomery Stafford owned several farms in the surrounding area of what is now the Glendale section of Voorhees Township, NJ.
+The house that presently stands at 315 Maple Avenue, known today as the Whitman-Stafford Farmhouse, is one of the remaining structures from the original farm estate within modern town boundaries.
+It is believed to have been built around 1784 and served as the home of tenant farmers for decades.

 George Stafford.jpg